jamesravenscroft/unit-4-game/readme.md

 # unit-4-game
 //game initially would get through 2 attack cycles before pausing.
-//Test: 373 "Congratulations" works if BattleTimes is set to 1, although BG image disappears I played around with the attack power to progress in the game.
+//Test: 373 "Congratulations" works if BattleTimes is set to 1.
+On defeat Red BG not working.
+I played around with the attack power to progress in the game.
 Still finding following errors:

 //sunday- fixed  initial RESTART PROBLEM 403